Engee documentation

 Yes

-# Leakage area between plunger and cushion sleeve — clearance area between damper plug and bushing
+# Leakage area between plunger and cushion sleeve — the area of the gap between the damper plunger and the bushing

 Details

-The clearance area between the damper plunger and the sleeve.
-The parameter maintains the computational stability of the simulation by ensuring flow continuity.
+The area of the gap between the damper plunger and the bushing.
+The parameter supports computational stability of the simulation, ensuring continuity of the flow.

 Dependencies

-To use this parameter, select the Cylinder end cushioning checkbox.
+To use this option, check the box Cylinder end cushioning.

 Default value